ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+o ridicule among unbelievers.&quot;
+- 4
+Selections. ,
+No one is always a fool every ono is
+sometimes fo dish.
+It is not well to make reflections on
+other people&#x27;s imperfections.
+There is no harm in a glass of whis­
+ky, provided it is allowed to remain in
+the glass.
+Burke said, &quot;When bad men con­
+spire good men should associate.&quot;
+A nation that could vote steadily un­
+der fire can vote down the rum fire.
 The Arabs say that wine is melted
 ruby ; the Abstainers say that it is liquid
 fire and distilled death.